michael-wall/rabbit-mq-demo/README.md

 ## Setup ##
 - Setup Liferay PaaS secrets for RabbitMQ credentials using appropriate values:
-  - **rabbit-mq-default-user** used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
+  - **rabbit-mq-default-user** used by RabbitMQ service, user is a full administrtor, mapped in the rabbitmq service LCP.json file.
-  - **rabbit-mq-default-pass** used by RabbitMQ service, mapped in the rabbitmq service LCP.json file.
+  - **rabbit-mq-default-pass** used by RabbitMQ service, user is a full administrtor, mapped in the rabbitmq service LCP.json file.
-  - **rabbit-mq-liferay-user** used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
+  - **rabbit-mq-liferay-user** used by rabbitmqpublish CX and rabbitmqlistener custom service, user has queue read & write access only, mapped in their LCP.json files.
-  - **rabbit-mq-liferay-pass** used by rabbitmqpublish CX and rabbitmqlistener Custom Service, mapped in their LCP.json files.
+  - **rabbit-mq-liferay-pass** used by rabbitmqpublish CX and rabbitmqlistener custom service, user has queue read & write access only, mapped in their LCP.json files.
   - Note: They don't need to be manually mapped to individual services, the service LCP.json files will take care of the mappings.

 - Deploy the RabbitMQ custom service and configure RabbitMQ